mdubus/ClusterMatrix/README.md

 - Orange : this place is available but there isn't 3 other places available next to it.
 This place is not recommended
 - Red : this place is unavailable

+### Moving led

+A led is walking around the clusters, to show us if the information is up-to-date.
+If the led is green, the information is up-to-date.
+If it's orange, it is not.

 ### Bonus

 - loading screen